llfbandit/dio_cache_interceptor/README.md

 - BackupCacheStore: Combined store with primary and secondary.
 - DbCacheStore: Cache with database (Moor).
 - FileCacheStore: Cache with file system (no web support obviously).
+- HiveCacheStore: Cache using Hive package (available on all platforms).
 - MemCacheStore: Volatile cache with LRU strategy.

 ### DbCacheStore: